kshinoz98/Delta-Arm-Engr-3-prjt/README.md

 #include <DeltaKinematics.h>//importing libraries
 #include <Arduino.h>
 #include <math.h>
-#include <Stepper.h>
+#include <Servo.h>

 //if you try to use both 1 and 0 pins you'll get an error, "Attpmpt 10/10".
 Don't do that.
-#define MOTOR_STEPS 200//amount of steps your motor can take(Base amount, if micro stepping, keep using this amt)

 #define Pot1 A3//defining pins
 #define Pot2 A4
 #define Pot3 A5

-#define AIN1A 2
-#define AIN2A 3
+#define servo1 3
+#define servo2 4
+#define servo3 5
+#define servo12 6
+#define servo22 7
-#define BIN1A 12
+#define servo32 8

-#define BIN2A 13
+#define MOTOR_STEPS 200

-Stepper stepper1(MOTOR_STEPS, AIN1A, AIN2A, BIN1A, BIN2A);//creating Stepper as an object
+Servo myservo1;  // create servo object to control a servo Servo myservo2;  // create servo object to control a servo Servo myservo3;  // create servo object to control a servo Servo myservo12;  // create servo object to control a servo Servo myservo22;  // create servo object to control a servo Servo myservo32;  // create servo object to control a servo

 DeltaKinematics DK(200, 300, 25, 10);//measurments of the Delta arm, making it an object.
-Measurment order:  DeltaKinematics(double ArmLength,double RodLength,double BassTri,double PlatformTri)
+Measurment order:

 int step1Rot = 0;//definings variables
 int step2Rot = 0;